IntelliTect-Samples/EWU-CSCD379-2023-Spring/Assignment1.md

 ## Instructions

-1. Create a Vue app ❌✅
+1. Create a Vue app ✅
-   - Uses TypeScript ❌✅
+   - Uses TypeScript ✅
-   - Add Vuetify ❌✅
+   - Add Vuetify ✅
-   - Uses Vitest ❌✅
+   - Uses Vitest ❌✅ I don't know if we are still using this?

 3. Create a simple page called game.vue ❌✅
    - Page should have a card with a heading that with a clever name for the game ❌✅